OrrBin/Jsonic/README.md

 - Most obvious limitation is that only instances of `jsonic type`'s can be serialized.
 This means there are classes that cannot be serialized and deserialized using Jsonic
 - Jsonic is meant mostly to serialize `data classes`, and have some technical limitations:
-    - If a class `__init__` method has parameters it gets but not persisting as an attribute, it is not `jsonic type` even if it meets all there conditions.
+    - **constructor with temporary parameters**: If a class constructor has parameters it gets but does persist as an instance attribute, it is not `jsonic type` even if it meets all there conditions.
-     This is because when deserializing a `jsonic representation` an instance of the given type must be created.
+    This is because when deserializing a `jsonic representation` an instance of the given type is created.
-     We need to pass to the constructor the corresponding attributes.
+    We need to pass to the constructor the corresponding instance attributes.
 Therefore if there are parameters it gets and are not being persisted into an instance attribute we won't be able to pass them when creating the instance.
     - Example: A class gets in it's construction some service class instance, and in it's instance construction it calls a method of that service, but does not persist this service instance.
         `Jsonic` won't be able to deserialize this class properly.
-    - If a class `__init__` method has parameters which are `positional-only` parameters, it is not `jsonic type` even if it meets all other conditions.
+    - **constructor with positional-only args**: If a class constructor method has parameters which are `positional-only` parameters, it is not `jsonic type` even if it meets all other conditions.
-    This is because when deserializing a `jsonic representation` an instance of the given type must be created.
+    This is because when deserializing a `jsonic representation` an instance of the given type is created.
     We need to pass to the constructor the corresponding attributes.
 We can pass only keyword arguments which correspond to an instance attribute.
-    - `*args and **kwargs`: if a class `__init__` method accepts *args or **kwargs, in many cases `Jsonic` won't be able to deserialize it properly
+    - **constructor with `*args and **kwargs`**: if a class constructor method accepts *args or **kwargs, in many cases `Jsonic` won't be able to deserialize it properly
+    - **constructor with side effects**: When deserializing `jsonic representaion` an instance of the given type is created.
+        We don't have the original values that were passed to the constructor, so we pass the corresponding instance attributes instead. so if the constructor has side effects that depend on the parameters it gets we might get unexpected results when deserializng.